Mt. Pleasant

 Protect Your Rights by Enlisting an Injury Lawyer in Mt.
 Pleasant

 At the Neumann Law Group, our diligent Mt.
 Pleasant injury attorneys are dedicated to helping you seek the compensation that you deserve for your harm.
 Kelly Neumann frequently has been able to secure verdicts and settlements in the millions of dollars for accident victims.
-The accolades that she has received include The National Trial Lawyers Top 100 Trial Lawyers of 2014, The National Academy of Personal Injury Attorney’s Inc. Top 10 Attorney Award of 2014, and the Lawyers Weekly Rising Star Award of 2014.
 We are also able to assist people who need a criminal defense attorney or representation in matters involving real estate, estate planning, family law, collections, or mediation.
 To set up a free consultation, contact us online or call us toll-free at (800) 525-6386.
+We serve clients throughout Michigan, as well as in Massachusetts, New York, and Southern California.

 Client Reviews